Internships

 Venture Capital and Entrepreneurial Internship Postings

-Sophomores, Juniors, and MBA1s interested in an internship with a venture capital firm or startup company may review the internship postings on the Zell Lurie website.
+Sophomores, Juniors, and returning graduate students interested in an internship with a venture capital firm or startup company may review the internship postings on the Zell Lurie website.
 Please check back to find out more about the application process and informational session.

 - Augment Ventures